Thursday, April 03, 2008

 We bought a load of food and came home to engage in our almost habitual Wednesday night picnic.
 We often grab aubergine dip, hummus, olives and good bread from the market and sit on the floor with our spoils and a good bottle of wine.
 Tonight, we extended that a bit.
 We had a brilliant time in the kitchen as K made a killer set of Bruschetta Bites, and I spiced and baked a cookie sheet's worth of Rosemarried Sweet Potatoes.
 I also put our strawberries to use right away with a Rocket, Strawberry and Walnut Salad.

-How To: I left the slices long and wide, but quite thin.
+I left the slices long and wide, but quite thin.
 Thin enough to bake in the time I needed them to finish, but I was aware of not making them too thin - they tend to fall apart or crisp up unevenly.
 I covered them with the Rosemary by using a pair of scissors and just snipping away above the taters.
 I added my oil and pepper and gave them a loving stir.
 I baked them for 25 minutes at about 180.